LAW & ORDER (NBC)

 The worst of times: Starting with around season 13 (2002-03), the show pretty much divebombed, taking double-digit percentage drops almost every season and actually getting shoved out of its historic Wednesday timeslot to Friday for the 2006-07 season.
 The show does deserve some credit for its one year of recovery in Season 18, when it got moved back to Wednesday during midseason 2008, but a lot of its achievements during that season came against all repeats on its writer's strike-hampered opponents.
 And just two years later, it had dropped a staggering 48% from that season 18 average.
 Its series low was a pretty pathetic 1.2 demo for the first two eps of season 20 on 9/25/09 and 10/2/09.

 Then vs. now: After the bad start on Friday in season 20, it rose into the mid-1's, not a bad Nielsen for a Friday player.
 Combined with a widely quoted Angela Bromstad line about how she didn't want to be the person to deny Law & Order its record, most people felt it would return in 2010-11 for a 21st season.
 That would've put it past Gunsmoke for most seasons for a primetime drama.
 Instead, as is so often the case, money talked, and they weren't able to get a suitable financial situation in place to bring the show back.
 It's easy to see why this was a struggle, as the demo ratings for season 20 were less than a fourth of what they'd been nearly a decade ago, and the average season 20 episode spent about half its runtime listing executive producer credits.
 (OK, maybe a minor exaggeration...)
 So Law & Order will have to settle for a tie with Gunsmoke in seasons and remain well behind in episode count.
-That's still a pretty remarkable achievement, and the L&O brand marches on without the mothership in 2010-11.
-New spinoff Law & Order: LA will inherit L&O's historic Wednesday hour in the fall.
+That's still a pretty remarkable achievement, and the L&O brand marched on without the mothership in 2010-11.

 Adults 18-49 info by season: